Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable

 Large RVs Are Hard to Park

-If you own and use a motorhome, travel trailer, fifth-wheel, or even a small pop-up, one of the things you will need to do often is back it safely and accurately into a campsite or other tight parking space.
+If you own and use a motorhome, travel trailer, fifth-wheel, or even a small pop-up, you'll often have to back it safely into a campsite or other tight parking spaces.

 At times, especially with a motorhome, it can be really hard for the driver to determine exactly where the rear end of the RV is and where the rear wheels are sitting as they attempt to back it into a spot.

 This article details a simple three-step procedure that you (the driver) and your navigator can follow together, and back your RV into the exact place you want it, the very first time, every time.

 Preparing Your RV for Easy Parking